Data Model and First Feature with Prisma ORM

 Design a multi-tenant database schema with Prisma ORM and build complete CRUD for feedback boards using Next.js server actions, Zod validation, and React Hook Form.

-With your Makerkit environment configured, it's time to build something real.
-In this module, you'll design the TeamPulse database schema and build your first complete feature: feedback boards with full CRUD operations.
+This module covers designing the TeamPulse database schema and building your first complete feature: feedback boards with full CRUD operations.

-Feedback boards are the foundation of TeamPulse.
-Each organization creates boards to collect feedback from their team—think of them as categorized containers for feature requests, bug reports, and ideas.
+Feedback boards are the foundation of TeamPulse - categorized containers where organizations collect feature requests, bug reports, and ideas from their team.

 What you'll accomplish: